 In 2015 we underlined our commitment to apprentices with the launch of our Craft Apprenticeship programme.
 This marked the first phase of our strategy to build a team of operatives skilled in multi utility and jointing to support the company’s ongoing expansion in the North West, North East and Midlands.
 A second phase was launched in autumn 2017 with eight new recruits joining our ranks, and this will be followed by a third phase in September 2019.

 We have collaborated with Manchester based training providers Utility & Construction Training Ltd, to design craft apprenticeships that combine classroom learning with practical training and on site experience.
 This training equips our Multi Utility Apprentices with specialist skills in Gas, Water and Electric, as well as Street Lighting and enables us to develop a workforce of fully competent operatives that meet both company and governing body requirements.

 Multi Utility Apprentices gain a level 2 NVQ in Water and Gas mains and service laying as well as CPCS plant operation qualifications and CSCS qualifications.
 Those who complete the Jointing Apprenticeship will gain a Level 3 NVQ in electrical power networks.
 Qualifications are gained through City & Guilds, CABWI and other awarding bodies.

-In the short video underneath, we look at how investing in the workforce safeguards the future of the company, and our apprentices describe what it’s like to work for Aptus Utilities.
+In this short video we look at how investing in the workforce safeguards the future of the company.
+Our apprentices also describe what it’s like to work for Aptus Utilities.